Anugya-Gogoi/Tic-Tac-Toe-/README.md

 Python code

 ## How to use?
-Open the file mango.py in your Python text editor
+1. Open the file mango.py in your Python text editor
+2. Run the program

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)